-As of 31 December 2021, the Company had 1 932 shareholders.
+As of 31 December 2022, the Company had 2 067 shareholders.
 The Company has only one share class, with identical voting rights.
 All shareholders are treated equally and the Articles of Association do not contain any restrictions on voting rights.

 Where there is a need to waive the pre-emption rights of existing shareholders this will be justified at the time of approval or were based on an existing mandate justified in the Stock Exchange announcement in relation to the relevant share increase.
 Equal treatment of all shareholders is crucial.
-The Board of Directors has not made any resolutions to increase the share capital based on the authorization granted at the AGM of 2021.
+The Board of Directors has not made any resolutions to increase the share capital based on the authorization granted at the AGM of 2022.

 All information relevant to the share price is published through the notification system of the Oslo Bors Stock Exchange and the Company's website.
 Any transactions in own (treasury) shares will be executed on the Oslo Bors Stock Exchange or by other means at prevailing stock exchange prices.
-The Company has purchased own shares pursuant to the authorization granted to the Board of Directors at the AGM of the year 2020.
-More information is provided in note 12 to the financial statements.
+The Company has not purchased own shares during the year 2022.
+More information on own shares purchased in year 2021 is provided in note 12 to the financial statements.